alkabal/PSNG_V3/README.md

 OR

--TODO : create some logic for set start Z heigth automatically for table, block, compensation using machine max Z length + know probe height
+-TODO : create some logic for set start Z heigth automatically for table, block, compensation using machine max Z length + know tool height + block or table offset

 ## History